 Foods that contain tryptophan are perfect options for pre-sleep meals because they help encourage feelings of satiety and sleepiness.
 Offering foods such as turkey, chicken, fish, nuts, and eggs are great evening options for this reason.
 Ideally you want to couple these high tryptophan foods with complex carbs to increase their sleepy properties, so add in some whole grain pasta, brown rice, or whole wheat bread along side or blended in.
 I encourage parents to avoid offering their children foods with higher natural or added sugars as well as simple carbohydrates in the evening and instead to offer these foods earlier in the day, if they choose to offer them at all.

 Many sleep consultants agree that sleep foundations and the overall health and wellbeing of a child are paramount when it comes to the quality of a child’s sleep.
 I agree with that whole-heartedly.
 Similarly, I feel that food and nutrition is a huge piece of a child’s overall health and wellbeing.
 I have found the knowledge I have gained in both areas has been invaluable and enables me to better support my clients.

 Want to chat more about food and sleep?
 Send me an email and we can schedule a call: firstname.lastname@example.org

 My name is Amy Bonsiero.
-I am an Infant/Child Sleep Consultant and the founder of Mind Body Family, LLC.
+I am a Pediatric Sleep Consultant and the founder of Mind Body Family, LLC.
 I help families learn how to soothe their infants, create loving and supportive environments for their children, create effective and realistic family schedules, and successfully get their entire families sleeping more soundly.
 Let me know what I can do to help you!